Nicolas Roy: Junior

 While playing in the QMAAA, Roy was deemed the unanimous first overall pick in the Quebec Major Junior Hockey League (QMJHL) draft.
-Prior to the QMJHL draft, Roy's father Nick stated that if his son was selected first overall by the Cape Breton Screaming Eagles at the 2013 QMJHL Draft, they would pursue other options if his rights were not traded to a Quebec team.
+Prior to the QMJHL draft, Roy's father Nick stated that if his son was selected first overall by the Cape Breton Screaming Eagles at the 2013 QMJHL draft, they would pursue other options if his rights were not traded to a Quebec team.
 One of the reasons for this was because Roy wished to enroll in CEGEP locally.
 In spite of this, Roy was selected first overall by the Cape Breton Screaming Eagles at the draft but refused to play in the league unless his rights were traded.

 On September 6, 2013, the Screaming Eagles caved and traded him to the Chicoutimi Saguenéens in exchange for Chicoutimi’s first round picks in the 2014, 2015 and 2016 QMJHL drafts.
 As a result of Roy's decision to not play for his draft team, in advance of the 2014 QMJHL Entry Draft, the QMJHL made a rule change concerning the protocol for compensatory draft picks in the event of a non-reporting player.

 In his rookie season, Roy was named an assistant captain for the team. where he finished his rookie campaign recording 16 goals and 25 assists in 63 regular season games.
-His sophomore campaign during the 2014–15 QMJHL season proved to be more successful than his first as he was selected for the CHL Top Prospects Game and set new career highs in goals, assists, and points.
+His sophomore campaign during the 2014–15 season proved to be more successful than his first as he was selected for the CHL Top Prospects Game and set new career highs in goals, assists, and points.